Nina Eichinger

 Nina Eichinger (born 16 September 1981) is a German television presenter and actress.

 Eichinger was born in Munich, the daughter of film producer and director Bernd Eichinger.
 She was an MTV VJ and has been a jury member for Deutschland sucht den Superstar, seasons 6 and 7.
 However, she missed the final of season 7 after being stuck in Los Angeles following flight restrictions as a result of the 2010 eruptions of Eyjafjallajökull.
-She also played roles in The Three Musketeers (2011 film), The Baader Meinhof Complex and other movies.
+She also played roles in The Three Musketeers, The Baader Meinhof Complex and other movies.